cvincent/image-proxy/README.md

 This is really just a basic Sinatra app built on Sinatra-Synchrony, so check the source and modify as you see fit.
 Of interest:

- * `ImageResizer`: This is the Sinatra app itself, with a single endpoint.
+ * `ImageProxy`: This is the Sinatra app itself, with a single endpoint.
  * `ImageLocator`: Handles caching of original images from upstream and processed versions of original images.
 You'll notice that the upstream address is currently hardcoded here.